 Vision and Mission

-The Office of Juvenile Justice and Delinquency Prevention (OJJDP) envisions a nation where our children are free from crime and violence.
-If they come into contact with the justice system, the contact should be both just and beneficial to them.
+OJJDP envisions a nation where all children are free from crime and violence.
+Youth contact with the justice system should be rare, fair, and beneficial.

-OJJDP provides national leadership, coordination, and resources to prevent and respond to juvenile delinquency and victimization.
-OJJDP supports the efforts of states, tribes, and communities to develop and implement effective and equitable juvenile justice systems that enhance public safety, ensure youth are held appropriately accountable to both crime victims and communities, and empower youth to live productive, law-abiding lives.
+OJJDP provides national leadership, coordination, and resources to prevent and respond to youth delinquency and victimization.
+The Office helps states, localities, and tribes develop effective and equitable juvenile justice systems that create safer communities and empower youth to lead productive lives.